Bell Labs: 1950s

 The 1950s also saw developments based upon information theory.
 The central development was binary code systems.
 Efforts concentrated on the prime mission of supporting the Bell System with engineering advances, including the N-carrier system, TD microwave radio relay, direct distance dialing, E-repeater, wire spring relay, and the Number Five Crossbar Switching System.

 In 1952, William Gardner Pfann revealed the method of zone melting, which enabled semiconductor purification and level doping.

 In 1953, Maurice Karnaugh developed the Karnaugh map, used for managing of Boolean algebraic expressions.

+In January 1954, Bell Labs built one of the first completely transistorized computer machines, TRADIC or Flyable TRADIC, for the United States Air Force with 10,358 germanium point-contact diodes and 684 Bell Labs Type 1734 Type A cartridge transistors.
+The design team was led by electrical engineer Jean Howard Felker with James R. Harris and Louis C. Brown ("Charlie Brown") as the lead engineers on the project, which started in 1951.
+The device took only 3 cubic-feet and consumed 100 watt power for its small and low powered design in comparison to the vacuum tube designs of the times.
+The device could be installed in a B-52 Stratofortress Bomber and had a performance up to one million logical operations a second.
+The flyable program used a Mylar sheet with punched holes, instead of the removable plugboard.

 In 1954, the first modern solar cell was invented at Bell Laboratories.

+In 1955, Carl Frosch and Lincoln Derick discovered semiconductor surface passivation by silicon dioxide.